dotlang/language/README.md

 ```

 ## Map
+- Upon initial value setting, operation is handled by the compiler, without calling opCall.
+Because opCall cannot set any value for a val map.

 `myMap(10)` is translated to this function call: `opCall(myMap, 10)`
 `myMap(10) = 19` is translated to: `opCall(myMap, 10, 19)`
 `func opCall[K, V](x: map[K, V], index: K, rValue: V)`